kibs-tech/kibs-tech.github.io/services.md

             <div class="card-header"><i class="fas fa-laptop-code icon-dev x3"></i></div>
             <div class="card-body">
                 <h4 class="card-title">Dynamic web based applications</h4>
-                <p class="card-text">The backend of our websites can also be used to power mobile apps.</p>
+                <p class="card-text">From huge eCommerce to small start up ideas.
+The backend of the websites can also be used to power mobile apps.</p>
                 <a href="/web-developer" class="btn btn-primary">Read more ...</a>
             </div>
         </div>